 Epilepsy Clinic: Provide care for patients with intractable epilepsy and refer patients for epilepsy surgery with Epilepsy Monitoring Unit as part of presurgical work up.

-Neuromuscular Clinic: Manage patients with a wide variety of neuromuscular conditions, ranging from peripheral neuropathy to Myasthenia Gravis to Guillain-Barre and more.
+Neuromuscular Clinic: Manage patients with a wide variety of neuromuscular conditions, ranging from peripheral neuropathy to Myasthenia Gravis to Guillain-Barre, ALS and more.

-Neuro-oncology Clinic: Work directly with the program director on management of patients with primary neuro-oncological tumors.
+Neuro-oncology Clinic: Work directly with the neuro-oncology specialist on management of patients with primary neuro-oncological tumors.

 Jail Clinic: Provide care to patients from local jails with neurologic conditions, offering a unique experience and perspective of psychosocial issues combined with neurological disease.